Harmonix: Early titles

 Harmonix' first major video game was Frequency, with its development funded by Sony Computer Entertainment along with about $2 million in investments in the company.
-A key factor of Harmonix' contract with Sony was that it was allowed to keep its intellectual property, which allowed for Harmonix to build on the game for its future endeavours.
+A key factor of Harmonix' contract with Sony was that it was allowed to keep its intellectual property, which allowed Harmonix to build on the game for its future endeavours.
 The game's development began in 1999, backed by a larger team at Harmonix, many of whom were musicians.
 Featuring songs by a number of underground electronica artists, FreQuency allowed players to perform and remix a variety of music.
-The game was backed by SCEA Vice President of Product Development, Shuhei Yoshida.
+The game was backed by Sony Computer Entertainment Vice President of Product Development, Shuhei Yoshida.
 Released in 2001 on the PlayStation 2, FreQuency was critically acclaimed and won numerous awards, though it failed to become a mainstream success.
 Harmonix developed a sequel, Amplitude, released in 2003.
-Several changes were made from its predecessor to broaden the game's appeal, from gameplay tweaks to a more mainstream soundtrack.
+Several changes were made to its predecessor to broaden the game's appeal, from gameplay tweaks to a more mainstream soundtrack.
 And again, Amplitude achieved awards, critical praise, and a small cult following, but it was not a financial hit.
 The two attributed the poor response to the games due in part to the lack of a mainstream soundtrack and that the gameplay was difficult to connect to if one was not playing the game.

 After Amplitude, Harmonix was approached by Konami to create the Karaoke Revolution franchise.
 Konami, known for their Bemani line of music games, wanted to distribute their games in the United States, and Harmonix was the only music game developer in the country at the time.
 Konami was responsible for publishing the Karaoke Revolution titles, of which Harmonix developed and released three "volumes" between 2003 and 2004.
 The series was much more successful due to its mainstream music and its marketability.

 Also in 2004, Sony Computer Entertainment released the Harmonix project EyeToy: AntiGrav.
 A departure from music games, the title used the PlayStation 2 EyeToy camera peripheral to enable one's body to perform as a controller for a futuristic extreme sports game.
-However, the game was poorly-received by critics, despite selling four times as many copies as FreQuency or Amplitude.
+However, the game was poorly received by critics, despite selling four times as many copies as FreQuency or Amplitude.
 These results left Rigopulos and Egozy depressed about the prospects for music games.

-At this time, RedOctane, a peripheral manufacturing company who had enjoyed Harmonix' previous games, approached Harmonix about developing the software for a game that would be based on a guitar-shaped controller, inspired by GuitarFreaks which was popular in Japan.
+At this time, RedOctane, a peripheral manufacturing company that had enjoyed Harmonix' previous games, approached Harmonix about developing the software for a game that would be based on a guitar-shaped controller, inspired by GuitarFreaks which was popular in Japan.
 This relationship led to the creation of Guitar Hero, published by RedOctane in 2005.
 The game features similar gameplay elements to FreQuency and Amplitude.
 Guitar Hero uses a guitar-shaped controller designed uniquely for the game.
 Specifically, the Guitar Hero controller was designed with five color-coded "fret" buttons and a "strum bar".
 Guitar Hero became largely successful, both critically and commercially, resulting in the well-received 2006 sequel Guitar Hero II, also developed by Harmonix.